 How to get to Horseshoe Bend

 Horseshoe Bend is located just outside Page, Arizona.

 Many people going to Page for visiting Horseshoe Bend drive from Las Vegas or Phoenix.
-Driving time from both cities are less than 5 hours.
+The driving time from both cities is less than 5 hours.

 To get to the Horseshoe Bend parking area from Page you just need to take Highway 89 south.
 After about 4 miles (6 km) and less than 10 minutes you see a sign next to the road saying “Horseshoe Bend Overlook”.

 From the parking area to the actual overlook it’s a 0.75 mile (1.2 km) walk, which takes about 10 to 15 minutes to complete.